wks-sumo-logic/sumologic-hcwrapper/readme.md

     3. Clone this repo using the following command:

-       git clone git@github.com:wks-sumo-logic/sumologic-hcwrapper.git
+       git git@github.com:wks-sumo-logic/sumologic-checkup.git

-       This will create a new folder sumologic-hcwrapper
+       This will create a new folder sumologic-checkup

-    6. Change into the folder.
-Type the following to install all the package dependencies Adjust the configuration file to put in credentials and web
+    6. Change into the cfg folder to specify all of the organizations you want too check

+       <Organizational-Identifier>	<Deployment-Site>	<Client-Name>
+       0000000000004608			tky			wayne_sumologic_sandbox

+    7. Change into the etc directory and add you specific credentials if you wish

+NOTE: This will place the output of the checks and their logs into $HOME/Downloads/HealthCheckOutput
+      The script is designed to be run several times, and capture logs and output to compare

 Dependencies
 ============

-This script will need an access key and id, you can generate them on the Sumologic support site and then place those into the config file located in the etc directory.
+This script will need an access key and id, you can generate them on the Sumo Logic support site and then place those into the config file located in the etc directory.

 Script Names and Purposes